2020 Gold Half Sovereign

 The Half Sovereign version enhances divisibility further, enabling buyers to hold small units of gold.

 The new 2020 version signifies more than 200 years of the Sovereign featuring the George and Dragon reverse designed by Benedetto Pistucci.

 The obverse features the Queen’s fifth portrait by Jody Clark.

-As a bullion coin, the 2020 Half Sovereign is designed and aimed at investors.
-A bullion finish is the cheapest production method available, with the coin being struck nce in the mould.
+As a bullion gold coin, the 2020 Half Sovereign is designed and aimed at investors.
+A bullion finish is the cheapest production method available, with the coin being struck once in the mould.
 This lends itself to those seeking as much tax free gold as possible for their money, rather than pay for expensive packaging and a proof finish.
 Like the larger 2020 gold Sovereign, the Half Sovereign version has an unlimited mintage as the Royal Mint seek to maximize distribution with growing market demand.
 This helps keep prices down, but may limit upside potential in years to come compared with limited edition coins.

 A wise choice for those seeking maximum divisibility in their gold portfolio.
 Their diminutive size means even a modest investor can own a number of coins, providing flexibility when the desire to liquidate part of the portfolio arises.